Advanced-Boy-Shreyash/GDSC-Solution-Challenge/vahan_stal/README.md

 - **Administrative Interface**: City authorities can access an administrative interface to monitor parking usage and manage regulations.

 ## Installation
-1. Clone the repository: `git clone https://github.com/parking-management-app.git`
+1. Clone the repository: `git clone https://github.com/Advanced-Boy-Shreyash/VahanStal.git`
 2. Follow the instructions provided in the `README.md` file within the project directory.

 ## Usage
 **For Users**:
-    - Download the app from the provided link: [link_to_app]
 - Sign up or log in to access the features.
 - Use the parking space locator to find nearby available spots.
 - Reserve a parking space if needed and pay digitally.
+- Get rid of extra time to find parking spot by easily Navigating

 **For City Authorities**:
 - Access the administrative interface with the provided credentials.
 - Monitor parking usage statistics and manage regulations as needed.
 - Reduce illegal street parking on street
 - Reduce traffic congestion

 ## Disclaimer
 While we strive for accuracy and reliability, users should adhere to local parking regulations and use the app responsibly.
 The developers are not liable for any misuse of the application.